eSignus/support/_docs/intro_hwlink_card.md

 ### New card

 A new card must initialize and generate the master seed during the process.
 This master seed is randomly generated inside the Secure Element and will never leave the card.
-With this process, you can recover your card if needed, but nobody else canknows.
-This process is detailed in Scanning your first HASHWallet LINK
+With this process, you can recover your card if needed, but nobody else can.
+This process is detailed in [Scanning your first HASHWallet LINK](/docs/scanning/)

 ### Already initialized card